This outrageously entitled 2-star review got entirely the responses it deserved

 And it’s a proper jaw dropper.

-Extraordinary enough that someone would have the thought.
+It’s extraordinary enough that someone would have such a thought.
 But doubly – triply – so that they’d take the time to share it with others.

 And it got entirely the responses it deserved.